PolyLvst/does-git-push-old-commit/readme.md

-# Git will not push older commit
+# Well it does actually